-Since driving on public streets and highways is considered a privilege and not a right, a number of different actions can lead to a driver's license suspension.
-Some of these actions, such as failure to pay child support or a conviction on drug charges, are not even related to driving.
-This article covers the various types of conduct that may result in your driver's license being suspended.
-These actions vary from state to state (see State DMV Offices for state-specific driver's license laws and regulations).
+Since driving on public streets and highways is considered a privilege and not a right, a number of different actions can lead to a suspended driver's license.
+Some of these actions are not even related to driving.
+For example, a driver's license can be suspended because of a conviction on drug charges or failure to pay child support.
+This article covers the various types of conduct that generally may result in your driver's license being suspended.
+These vary from state to state, so it's best to visit FindLaw's State DMV Offices section for state-specific driver's license laws and regulations.

 Driving-Related Grounds for Suspension

-All 50 states (and the District of Columbia) suspend the licenses of drivers convicted of a DUI who have accumulated a certain number of traffic ticket points or "countable" violations, while most states provide for license revocation for motorists convicted of driving with a suspended driver's license.
-Also, all states have so-called implied consent laws, whereby motorists may obtain a driver's license with the understanding that they must comply with a breathalyzer or similar alcohol test if prompted by an officer.
+All 50 states and the District of Columbia suspend the licenses of drivers convicted of a DUI who have accumulated a certain number of traffic ticket points or "countable" violations, while most states provide for license revocation for motorists convicted of driving with a suspended driver's license.
+All states also have so-called implied consent laws, whereby motorists may obtain a driver's license with the understanding that they must comply with a breathalyzer or similar alcohol test if prompted by an officer.
 Failure to comply with a testing request by an officer usually results in an automatic suspension.

-Other driving-related offenses which can result in a driver's license suspension include the following:
+Other driving-related offenses that can result in a driver's license suspension include the following:

-The point system varies from state to state, but a California driver may be considered a "negligent operator" if he or she accumulates four points in 12 months, six points in 24 months, or eight points in 36 months (at-fault collisions and speeding tickets may result in one point each, while reckless driving or a DUI are two-point violations).
+The point system varies from state to state.
+In California, for instance, a driver may be considered a negligent operator if he or she accumulates four or more points in 12 months, six points in 24 months, or eight points in 36 months.
 Violations received in a commercial vehicle carry one and one-half times the point count of non-commercial offenses.

 Non-Driving Violations Resulting in Suspension

-All states suspend drivers' licenses for a number of non-driving actions as well.
-A failure to comply with a child support order is by far the most common non-driving reason for suspension, adhered to by all but four states (New Hampshire, New Mexico, North Carolina, and South Dakota).
+States also suspend drivers' licenses for a number of non-driving actions.
+For example, in all 50 states, failure to comply with a child support order can result in driver's license suspension, although each state has its own triggering criteria.
 Most states also suspend the licenses of motorists who fail to maintain the proper automobile insurance coverage or a valid driver's license.

 Additional non-driving offenses that may result in the suspension of your driver's license include the following: